gotsysdba/oci-arch-apex-ords/README.md

 To change the default ALF (Always Free) sizing, set TF_VAR_size to either S, M, L, or XL; for example:

 ```
-export TF_VAR_environment=XL
+export TF_VAR_size=XL
 ```

-It is recommended to have separate clones of the VCS repository for each sized deployment due to tfstate files.
+It is recommended to have multiple workspaces of the VCS repository for each sized deployment due to tfstate files.

 ## Deploy Using the Terraform CLI
 ### Install Terraform